Speakeasy Logo

 OpenAPI lets you define a Mutual TLS security scheme using the mutualTLS type.

-To define a Mutual TLS security scheme in OpenAPI, you can use the following structure:
+Define a Mutual TLS security scheme in OpenAPI using the following structure:

-Learn more about Mutual TLS in the OpenAPI Specification , or on Cloudflare’s What is Mutual TLS .
+Learn more about mutual TLS in the OpenAPI Specification or the Cloudflare Learning Center .

 Last updated on